Bach: Cello Suite Nº 2 in D minor BWV 1008

 “Authentic Baroque” fingerings tend to use the lowest possible positions on the fingerboard, with the corresponding frequent use of both the open strings and string crossings (changes of string).
 These fingerings could be called “keyboard” fingerings in the sense that, by favouring string crossings over shifts, they avoid vocal glissandi.
 “Romantic” fingerings, on the other hand, will often follow a lyrical slurred melodic line up and down the same string, giving the passage a more lyrical, vocal quality.

 The long, flowing, meandering, legato lines of this Prelude lend themselves very easily to a more vocal style of fingering, but if we use these types of fingerings are we playing in an old-fashioned, inauthentic, inappropriately romantic way ?

 So, was Bach, in this movement at least, approximately 150 years ahead of his time, composing an essentially Romantic piece in the early 18th century ?
 He certainly makes it difficult for us to decide on bowings, fingerings and phrasings, not only because of the baroque/romantic question but also because this Prelude is so improvisatory in nature.
 In this movement, more than in many of the others of the six suites, we can easily understand why Casals refused to make his own edition of the Bach Suites, saying that he played them differently each time.

-To reinforce the sombre, lyrical, emotional nature of this movement, the cellofun Edited Version uses a lot of “unauthentic” fingerings, often shifting up the D-string vocally rather than crossing over to the more strident A-string.
+To reinforce the sombre, lyrical, emotional nature of this movement, we can make use of “unauthentic” fingerings, for example by shifting up the D-string vocally rather than crossing over to the more strident A-string.
+The cellofun Edited Version does this quite often.
 Similarly, the proposed bowings of the Edited Version often reflect the choice of the “romantic” phrasing alternative, in which the dynamics follow the melodic line (see above).